 Ever walk into a room and immediately feel its energy?

 I once tried to write a paper in a room that had boxes and laundry stacked up to the windows.
 The clutter seemed to kill my inspiration.
 I couldn’t focus and felt overwhelmed in the space as it felt like negative energy invaded all my thoughts.
 But if negative energy can seep into our minds, the opposite is also true.
 We can create peaceful, positive spaces that inspire our imaginations.
 In How to Use Chakra Stones, Ella Gibbons shares how your surroundings can impact your creativity:

 “Certain crystals and stones vibrate to these energies and help us facilitate a new energy outcome like balance and connection.
 Surrounding ourselves with the right energy at the right time can unlock our creativity and create space to see new possibilities.”

-You don’t need to surround yourselves in crystals and play Enya all day (although that’s not a bad idea).
-Instead, take an honest look at your creative spaces and see if you could remove clutter or clear out unneeded items.
-Eliminate anything that feels draining and surround your area with items you love, appreciate and make you happy.
+You don’t need to surround yourselves with crystals and play Enya all day (although that’s not a bad idea).
+Instead, take an honest look at your creative spaces and see if you can remove clutter or clear out unneeded items.
+Eliminate anything that feels draining and surround your area with items you love, appreciate, and make you happy.
 Make it a space that encourages creativity and inspires you when you walk through the door.

 Quiet Your Mind